google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Tests the cause-and-effect relationship between variables by manipulating one variable and observing the impact on another.

-Emphasizes the importance of selecting appropriate data collection techniques (interviews, document analysis, observations) that align with the specific case study research question.
+Emphasizes the importance of selecting appropriate data collection techniques (interviews, document analysis, and observations) that align with the specific case study research question.
 Highlights the need for using multiple data sources to ensure a comprehensive understanding

 Ensuring Data Accuracy and Reliability